rapid7/metasploit-framework/.github/PULL_REQUEST_TEMPLATE.md

 We will also accept demonstrations of successful module execution even if your module doesn't meet the above conditions.
 It's not a necessity, but it may help us land your module faster!

 Demonstration of successful module execution can take the form of a packet capture (pcap) or a screen recording.
 You can send pcaps and recordings to [msfdev@metaspolit.com](mailto:msfdev@metaspolit.com).
+Please include a CVE number in the subject header (if apllicable), and a link to your PR in the email body.